Asymmetry Vulnerability and Physical Attacks on Online Map Construction for Autonomous Driving

 Clean Scenario

-Clean scenario: The victim AV successfully makes a left turn at the fork.
+Figure 1: Clean scenario.
+The victim AV successfully makes a left turn at the fork.

 Attack Scenario

-Road Straightening Attack (RSA) via flashlight: The E2E model (VAD) predicts a straight road and plans to continue straight.
+Figure 2: Road Straightening Attack (RSA) via flashlight.
+The E2E model (VAD) predicts a straight road and plans to continue straight.